 The immigration or citizenship process

 Some adoptive parents are eligible to apply for citizenship for their adopted child, while others must first sponsor the child for permanent residence.
-For more information, visit Citizenship and Immigration Canada’s Adopt a child page.
+For more information, visit Immigration, Refugees and Citizenship Canada's Adopt a child from abroad page.

 The adopted child must have a grant of Canadian citizenship or a permanent resident visa issued by the Canadian embassy or consulate in the country where he or she was adopted, and the necessary travel documents, before he or she can be brought back to Canada.